Disappearance of Najeeb Ahmed: Role of JNU administration

+Activism

 Fatima Nafees has frequently joined activists in protests against the central government and the JNU administration.
 She joined the JNU Students Union in the Light a Ray of Hope protest in 2016.
 She addressed a campaign by Jamaat-e-Islami's student organization, SIO, on 22 March 2017 and also inaugurated an exhibition by the SIO in Malappuram in 2018.
 Fatima Nafees joined Kavitha Lankesh, Professor Apoorva and Shaista Parveen, in a public meeting in Delhi’s Jantar Mantar for the third anniversary of Ahmed's disappearance, joining BSP minister Danish Ali, author Arundhati Roy, Supreme Court advocate Prashant Bhushan, and St. Stephen’s College professor Nandita Narain in 2019.
 She also joined N Sai Balaji, the National President of All India Students' Association, at JNU on 23 November 2019, then campaigned for Kanhaiya Kumar in Begusarai during the 2019 parliamentary elections.
-Fatima Nafees joined Nadeem Khan of "United Against Hate", who is also an Assistant Secretary of Jamaat-e-Islami, at a press conference on 4 October 2019.
+Fatima Nafees joined Nadeem Khan of "United Against Hate" at a press conference on 4 October 2019.